kanopi/lighthouse-circleci/README.md

 ## How it works

 If you look at the [config.yml](.circleci/config.yml) in this repo you'll see it's essentially broken down in to two jobs.
 The first runs the Lighthouse tests against a URL and then second analyses the results.
-The lighthouse job is separate so we can run it multiple times and average the difference.
+The lighthouse job is separate so we can run it multiple times(`parallelism: 3`) and average the difference.

 The second major part of this is the Docker image (`kanopi/ci:edge-lighthouse`).
 This is the custom image we've built that has Lighthouse and the analyzer script baked in to it so this process is lightweight on the individual project side.